K-Bugz/password-generator/README.md

 🏗️ The provided starter code took care of the basic process of rendering whatever text I wanted to generate in my generatePassword() function, but that was about it.
 Aside from a couple variables, an undeclared function, an event listener, and a few query selectors there was nothing provided in the way of actually generating the password.

+The goal was to create a password given a certain set of critera such as
+                            lettercases, numerics and special characters.
+I wrote this program using HTML, CSS, and JS.
+                            The program works by adding an event listner that looks for a click and if so start a function to get the logic going.
+I created global arrays for lowercase, uppercase, numerics and special cases.
+I also created a string blank password and blank array waiting to recieve the prior arrays.
+Then used corresponding booleans with confirm for logic to insert or concatenate onto the blank array.
+Also, prompt the user for password size that allows from 8 to 128 chars.
+When confim is selected yes then it triggers the boolean to trueAt then end of that function, I use the join function to turn an array into a string to present the very nice password.
+Finally, I use querySelector to grab the html element and populate with string.

 ![picture of deployed site](images/rmIMG1.png)

 ## Credits